-- 9.8.1 The way in which deck cargo is stowed and secured greatly affects the loading and discharging method and the safety of operatives, especially when deck cargoes of timber tend to be very high and extend across the full width of the deck. - 9.8.2 The load should be inspected by the supervisor in control of the operation from a safe vantage position before handling operations commence.
+9.8.1 The way in which cargo is presented, stowed and secured influences the loading and discharging method and the safety of personnel, especially when cargoes are stowed in tall isolated stows or where access may be difficult for example the Block Stow of Steel Pipes showing a Shear Face in this image.

+- 9.8.2 The load should be inspected by the supervisor in control of the operation from a safe vantage position before handling operations commence.
 The ship's passage to the port should be discussed with the ship's Master (or appropriate ship's officer) before unloading begins to determine if the cargo moved in transit. - 9.8.3 If the load has moved or become unstable in some way, for example overhanging the hatch lids, it will need careful consideration of how it can be unloaded safely.
 There should be a review of the risk assessment and the loading/discharging arrangements.
-The final decision to commence loading/unloading will remain with the supervisor in control of the cargo handling operation. - 9.8.4 In some cases, it may be possible to obtain advanced information about the vessel, the nature of its cargo spaces and any cargo stows from the previous port(s) or from the ship's agent(s).
-This information should be obtained where appropriate, to facilitate pre-planning of the safe loading and unloading operations. - 9.8.5 If ship's lifting equipment is to be used during the cargo operation then before any employer of shore workers authorises their employees to use ships' equipment and accessories, they should arrange for it to be checked before use, and check any associated certificates of test or thorough examination
+The final decision to commence loading/unloading will remain with the supervisor in control of the cargo handling operation.

+- 9.8.4 In some cases, it may be possible to obtain advanced information about the vessel, the nature of its cargo spaces and any cargo stows from the previous port(s) or from the ship's agent(s).
+This information should be obtained where appropriate, to facilitate pre-planning of the safe loading and unloading operations. - 9.8.5 If ship's lifting equipment is to be used during the cargo operation then before any employer of shore workers authorises their employees to use ships' equipment and accessories, they should arrange for it to be checked before use, and check any associated certificates of test or thorough examination.